⚠️ We are currently updating our 2021/22 tax guidance across the website

 When a person dies it is a very upsetting time and dealing with grief and organising the funeral, for example, can be very stressful.
 Unfortunately, there are also tax issues to be dealt with – bringing the deceased’s tax affairs up to date and dealing with any income or gains that arise in connection with their estate (broadly their possessions).
-In this section we explain the different taxes, who should deal with them and signpost you to more help.
+Here we explain the different taxes, who should deal with them and signpost you to more help.
 You may find it helpful to refer to the bereavement jargon buster.

 What taxes need to be dealt with?

 ⚠️ Note that where the estate all passes to the deceased’s spouse or civil partner there is normally no inheritance tax liability on the deceased’s estate.
 Similarly, where the value of the estate is less than £325,000 there is often no inheritance tax liability.
 However, there may be forms that need to be completed.